yingli/GettingAndCleaningDataProject/codebook.md

 ### Code Book for Course Project, Getting and Cleaning Data

-The raw data was from the UCI archive, the Human Activity Recognition Using Smartphones Data Set:
+The raw data was from the UCI archive, the Human Activity Recognition Using Smartphones Data Set, at:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-We obtained the data from the course web link, the original readme that describe the experiments and the data is at
+We obtained the data from the course web link, the original readme that describe the experiments and the data is at:

 https://github.com/yingli/GettingAndCleaningDataProject/blob/master/README_Data.txt